AdyGCode/SaaS-FED-Notes/session-10/laravel-v11/S10-Laravel-v11-BootCamp-Part-1.md

 # Coming up...

-In part two of our version of the Laravel Boot Camp, we will do the following:
+In part two of our version of the Laravel v12 Bootcamp, we will do the following:

 - Add a "Chirps" menu entry
 - Show the chirps on the Chirps index page (newest at the top)